 - Mathematics – 4 units: 2 of algebra, 1 of geometry, and 1 of precalculus and trigonometry

 - English – 4 units

 - Natural sciences – 3 units that must include 1 unit of physics and 1 unit of chemistry (chemistry requirement waived for students in construction management or computer science)

 - Foreign language – 2 units of a single foreign language

 - Social studies – 3 units

-- Students having an ACT score of 19 or less in English (or equivalent SAT score) must take ENGL 150 Writing and Inquiry or ENGL 151 Writing and Argument.
+- Students having an ACT score of 19 or less in English (or equivalent SAT score) or a grade lower than B in high school English, must take ENGL 150 Writing and Inquiry or ENGL 151 Writing and Argument.